borkod/vs-code-nightscout-status-bar/README.md

 ## Debugging

 This extension creates `Nightscout CGM Output` output channel.
 Several info, warning, and error log messages are written to this channel.
 You can view this channel to inspect actions the extension is performing.

+If you encounter any problems, open a GitHub [issue](https://github.com/borkod/vs-code-nightscout-status-bar/issues).

+## About

+This extension was inspired by Scott Hanselman's [blog post](https://www.hanselman.com/blog/a-nightscout-segment-for-ohmyposh-shows-my-realtime-blood-sugar-readings-in-my-git-prompt) and the [Nightscout segment](https://ohmyposh.dev/docs/segments/health/nightscout) for [Oh My Posh](https://ohmyposh.dev/) shell prompt engine.

+I was looking for a tool that would allow me to monitor my blood glucose levels without distractions.
+As a Visual Studio Code user, I believed that displaying the readings in the status bar would seamlessly integrate with my development environment.

+I hope others find this tool helpful too!